EunahYang/eunahyang.github.io/_pages/research-interests.md

 Detailed information about the Parkinson's disease project with Yonsei Severance Hospital: [Click here](https://eunahyang.github.io/projects/pd-amyloid/)

+> How would the individuals behave, think or feel?
+What would it mean to live with reduced drive or emotional flatness?<br>And how could those phenotype originate from the brain's architecture?

 While working on this project, I began to think deeply about disease complexity and individual heterogeneity.
 Patient with the same diagnosis could differ significantly in their symptoms and experiences.
-When I saw columns labeled 'apathy' or 'motivation' in the dataset (represented as numerical scores), I found it difficult to envision what those numbers actulally represented.
-Even after reading the questionnaires that was used to derive those scores, I kept wondering what these experiences felt like from the inside.
+When I saw columns labeled 'apathy' or 'motivation' in the dataset (represented as numerical scores), I found it difficult to envision what those numbers actulally represented in an actual human being.
+Even after reading the questionnaires that was used to derive those scores, I kept wondering what these humans with that score/lables felt like from the inside.
-> How would the individuals behave, think or feel?
-What would it mean to live with reduced drive or emotional flatness?<br>And how could those phenotype originate from the brain's architecture?

 That gap between quantified measures and realities became one of the most interesting and unresolved questions for me.

 <h4 style="font-weight:700;">First half of the master's program</h4>